 The sculpture already lives inside the stone

 Artist and sculptor Michelangelo believed that “the sculpture lived inside the block of stone or marble — already complete, already whole, already perfect”.
-His job as an artist was to simply to use his hammer and chisel to chip away the outer rock to reveal the magnificent sculpture within.
+His job as an artist was simply to use his hammer and chisel to chip away the outer rock to reveal the magnificent sculpture within.

 If the sculpture was already complete inside the block of stone, why did Michelangelo bother to do all that work to reveal it?